Master of Education

 • One official transcript from all colleges or universities attended

-• Three references (forms provided in the application materials).
+• Two references (forms provided in the application materials)

 Applicants seeking to meet TSPC licensure or endorsement requirements upon completion of the program must also complete the following: